About the Multimedia Jobs Act

 • Independent Michigan CPA verification required.

-• 48 hours prior to 1st shoot day applications must be submitted for projects under 20 minutes or commercial photography, and 7 days for projects 20 minutes or longer.
+• 48 hours prior to 1st shoot day applications must be submitted for Tier A projects and 7 days for Tier B projects.

 • Transferable once to up to 10 assignees within one year from the credit being issued (allows credit to be sold via a broker, typically at a discount of 80-90 cents on the dollar).

-• There is a $2,000 non-refundable application fee for films/TV projects 20 minutes or more and a $1,000 non-refundable application fee for commercials, corporate videos, and commercial photography.
+• There is a $2,000 non-refundable application fee for Tier A projects and a $1,000 non-refundable application fee for Tier B.

 Practical Considerations

 This helps both Michigan companies and the applicant/copyright holder that produce in Michigan.
-The Michigan Multimedia Jobs Act as currently proposed in our bill has an allocated bucket of money for film/TV and a separate bucket for commercials, corporate videos and commercial photography.
 All unused allocations rollover each year there is a surplus to the next year.

-The commercial, corporate video, and commercial photography cap grows from $25M for each of the first 3 years of the program, then $50M for the next 3 years and $75M in the remaining 4 years of the program.
+The Tier A cap grows from $50M for each of the first 3 years of the program, then $75M for the next 3 years and $100M in the remaining 4 years of the program.

-The film/TV cap grows from $100M for each of the first 3 years of the program, then $150M for the next 3 years and $200M in the remaining 4 years.
+The Tier B grows from $150M for each of the first 3 years of the program, then $225M for the next 3 years and $300M in the remaining 4 years.

 Praise for This Legislation